smartdevicelink/sdl_evolution/proposals/0221-multiple-modules.md

 There is a default module ID per module type.
 If a request does not specify an ID, either return data from all modules (it is not possible, since the data is not defined as an array, and the system shall not send multiple responses per request) with the same type or data from one default module.

-Unlike option 3, in which there are combinations of moduleId and moduleType, this option must predefine all possible module IDs by SDLC.
+Unlike option 3, in which there are combinations of moduleInfo and moduleType, this option must predefine all possible module IDs by SDLC.